First of all, move over “home alone” I have a more unique story to share with you today.

-And no, I am not joking, haha, this actually happened.
-A short 30 minute documentary about their story has taken America by storm.
+And no, I am not joking, haha, this happened.
+A short 30-minute documentary about their story has taken America by storm.
 I will include a short trailer at the end of this story.

 The evening before their incredible journey, they told RTE radio, “My mum said: ‘don’t go far, your dinner’s nearly ready,'” he recalled.
 “I said: ‘I won’t.'”

 But they didn’t stop there.
 They snuck on a train from Holyhead to London.
-From there, they got to Heathrow airport and managed to sneak onto an Air India flight to New York!
+They got to Heathrow airport and managed to sneak onto an Air India flight to New York!
 They told the ticket inspector and security that their parents were behind them and boarded an Air India plane.

 Once they arrived in New York, they managed to duck under the security barriers and, as they quoted, “legged it” out the door.
 Keep in mind they had no passports and were so young!

 But eventually, they got caught by NYPD officer Kenneth White.
 Who stopped them when he suspected they were on their own.

 He described them as “two young boys as streetwise” and refused to swallow their tale about “meeting mee maw in town”.